Khoryn/IDJ/IDJ - M2/README.md

-Inventory and Equipment System
+<header>Inventory and Equipment System</header>

 Inventory Features:
 <br>•	Store various types of items in an inventory(weapons, armor, food, potions, miscellaneous, etc )
-<br>•	Stack certain types of items (potions, food, etc), if two potions of the same type exist, they’ll stack
+<br>•	Stack certain types of items (potions, food, etc), if two potions of the same type exist, they’ll stack)
 <br>•	Move objects inside the inventory (switch slots)
 <br>•	Delete items from the inventory
 <br>•	Add items to the inventory